mikro-orm/mikro-orm/docs/versioned_docs/version-4.0/defining-entities.md

 ### Entity file names

+> This limitation applies only to folder based discovery.
+Another way around it
+> is using `EntitySchema` for entity definition.

 You are free to choose one of those formats for entity filename (for a `BookTag` entity):

 - `BookTag.ts`